h2zero/esp-nimble-cpp/docs/Improvements_and_updates.md

 New constructor for NimBLEUUID(uint32_t, uint16_t, uint16_t, uint64_t) added to lower memory use vs string construction.
 See: [#21](https://github.com/h2zero/NimBLE-Arduino/pull/21).

 Security/pairing operations are now handled in the respective NimBLEClientCallbacks and NimBLEServerCallbacks classes, NimBLESecurity(deprecated) remains for backward compatibility.

+Configuration options have been added to add or remove debugging information, when disabled (default) significatly reduces binary size.
+In ESP-IDF the options are in menuconfig: `Main menu -> ESP-NimBLE-cpp configuration`.
+For Arduino the options must be commented / uncommented in nimconfig.h.

 Many more internal improvements have been made as well, this is a brief overview.
 Refer to the class docs for futher information on class specifics.
 <br/>